This page may contain affiliate links, see our disclaimer here.

 Skip the Line Entry with Local Interpretive Guide - understand the significance of Knossos with an informative, experience local guide to bring the stones alive.

-There are plenty more options for organised experiences of Knossos below.
+There are more options for organised experiences of Knossos below.

 The Palace of Knossos

-Reconstruction of portions of the site is controversial (image by ctsnow)
+Knossos - reconstruction of portions of the site is controversial

 At the centre of the palace stand three and four storey buildings with throne rooms and spiritual chambers, central halls, bedrooms, bathrooms, intricate spiral stairways and light wells.